 Born in Saint Paul, Minnesota on June 8, 1916, Richard Pousette-Dart ( b.
 1916, Saint Paul, Minnesota; d.
 1992, New York) was raised in Westchester County, New York.
 He briefly attended Bard College but left to pursue art on his own in New York City where he became part of the first generation of Abstract Expressionists.
 During his career, Pousette-Dart created a lexicon of biomorphic and totemic forms that provided rich visual and symbolic sources that he would explore throughout his long career in a multitude of painterly approaches.
 In 1982, Pousette-Dart was chosen by the International Committee of the Venice Biennale to exhibit in the main pavilion.
-His work has been the subject of solo exhibitions including the Whitney Museum of American Art (1963, 1974, 1998); Museum of Modern Art (1969); Metropolitan Museum of Art (1997); and Solomon R. Guggenheim Museum as well as the Peggy Guggenheim Collection in Venice, Italy (2007).
+His work has been the subject of solo exhibitions at the Whitney Museum of American Art (1963, 1974, 1998); Museum of Modern Art (1969); The Metropolitan Museum of Art (1997); and Solomon R. Guggenheim Museum as well as the Peggy Guggenheim Collection in Venice, Italy (2007).

 510 West 25th Street

 Opening Reception: Thursday, November 6, 2014, 6 - 8 PM